MortadhaMannai/MortadhaMannai/README.md

 - 🔻 I’m currently learning **AutoML (Automated Machine Learning) and Machine Unlearning techniques**

-- 👯 I’m looking to collaborate on **EXplainable Artificial Intelligence Real world projects and Research Papers**
+- 👯 I’m looking to collaborate on **EXplainable Artificial Intelligence Research Papers**

 - 🤝 I’m looking for help with **Preparing for the Google professional Machine Learning Engineer certification**